SLICE alignment workflow

 Translate Detection Objective

-Physically adjust the position of the detection objective so that its focal plane intersects with the left light sheet.
+Physically adjust the knob under the detection objective so that its focal plane intersects with the left light sheet.
+Use the center knob under the RI Media reservoir to fine tune the detection objective position.

 Click to expand.